joomla-projects/joomla-cypress/tests/README.md

 3. For failed tests you can inspect the screenshots in `tests/screenshots` folder or run Cypresss GUI to observe the issue.
-4. If the `installExtensionFromFolder()` test fails as the Joomla web server cannot find the `mod_hello_world` package folder, set the folder with the enviroment variable `CYPRESS_SERVER_UPLOAD_FOLDER`.
+4. If the `installExtensionFromFolder()` test fails as the Joomla web server cannot find the `mod_hello_world` package folder, set the folder with the environment variable `CYPRESS_SERVER_UPLOAD_FOLDER`.
 For example on Unix-based systems:
    ```
    export CYPRESS_SERVER_UPLOAD_FOLDER=/users/alice/joomla-cypress/tests/fixtures/mod_hello_world